mstksg/inCode/copy/entries/five-point-haskell-2.md

 flaws.

-The next point, to me, is about an aspect of the type system that I see little coverage of, but is a principle of design that I reach for in almost everything I write.
+The next point, to me, is about an aspect of the type system that I see little coverage of, but is a doctrine of design that I reach for in almost everything I write.
 It's about leveraging the unyielding properties of math _itself_ to take care of our fate, even when we are unable to structure our types well.